 Over the past 15 years, there have been major advances in the scientific understanding of asthma.
 Asthma is now known to be a disease of airway inflammation resulting from a complex interplay between environmental exposures and genetic and other factors.
-This has implications for the medical treatment and for the environmental management of asthma.
+This has implications for the medical treatment and the environmental management of asthma.

-Teaching patients and their families specific management skills improves asthma management, reduces the use of emergency services, and improves quality of life.
-This is particularly important for asthma management, since the environmental management of asthma requires knowledge of asthma triggers and specific actions that can be undertaken to reduce exposure to these triggers.
+Teaching patients and their families specific management skills improve asthma management, reduces emergency services, and improves life quality.
+This is particularly important for asthma management since the environmental management of asthma requires knowledge of asthma triggers and specific actions that can be undertaken to reduce exposure to these triggers.

 Exposure to allergens found indoors is a strong risk factor for developing asthma.
 Children are spending increasing amounts of time indoors, thus increasing their exposure to indoor allergens.

-Exposures that stimulate the immune system may also be significant, such as diet during the prenatal period and early infancy, the pattern of respiratory infections early in life, and even decreasing rates of exercise have all been suggested as risk factors for the development of asthma.
+Exposures that stimulate the immune system may also be significant, such as diet during the prenatal period and early infancy, the pattern of respiratory infections early in life, and even decreasing rates of exercise have all been suggested as risk factors for developing asthma.